 Foundations of Psychotherapy

-It is true that we are born with biological temperaments and dispositions, physical characteristics and family histories of various kinds that we do not choose.
-Nonetheless, we can choose and change our views about ourselves, other people, the world, our current circumstances and we can effect a future that suits us better than the past that we reflect on.
-Indeed, there is much about us that is not solid or absolute but is created and shaped by circumstances and experiences and ongoing choices we make.
-Psychotherapy at its best can offer you corrective experiences, ones that to some extent relive and readjust your relationship with your interpretations and feelings and actions around your experiences, past and present and future, and help you make choices and author your life.
-And through this process you really can change the ways you think and feel and behave.
+People are born with biological temperaments and dispositions, physical characteristics and family histories of various kinds that we do not choose.
+Nonetheless, we can choose and change our views about ourselves, other people, the world, our current circumstances and we can effect a future that suits us better than the past.
+Through this process you really can change the ways you think and feel and behave.

 What’s it like, specifically, in mindfulness-based, existential psychotherapy?

-In psychotherapy, for the first time, aware of your lifetime developmental history, significant events and relationships, your unique strengths and dispositions and personality, an hour at a time you will pay attention to the stream of your thoughts, the qualities of emotion and the behaviors that are linked with your thinking, emotion and mood.
-You will become a keen observer of yourself from the inside out, skilled enough to “decenter” from your usual stream of thoughts and images and emotions and begin to watch them.
-Watching, naming, you will begin to know yourself as an observer and differentiate yourself from the habits of your thinking and feeling and acting.
-With this mindful attention, you will understand that certain experiences that were at one time direct and unfolding are now just mental representations and not solid facts.
-You will begin to realize that you are not your thoughts, your feelings, and that what you think and feel are quite important, and that you have choices about some of this experience.
+In this kind of psychotherapy, an hour at a time, you pay attention to the stream of your thoughts, the qualities of emotion and the behaviors that are linked with your thinking, emotion and mood.
+You can become a keen observer of yourself from the inside out, skilled enough to “decenter” from your usual stream of thoughts and images and emotions and begin to watch them.
+Watching, naming, you begin to know yourself as an observer and differentiate yourself from the habits of your thinking and feeling and acting.
+With this mindful attention, you understand that certain experiences are mental representations, thoughts and feelings, and not always solid facts.
+You will begin to realize that you are not your thoughts, your feelings, and that you have choices about some of this experience.

 What are “mindfulness-based” contemplative psychotherapy practices not just from psychology but from the area of Buddhism, and where do they come from?
 Also, how does an existential focus in therapy figure into Buddhist-influenced mindfulness practices in therapy?

 The existential part of this therapy concerns the—let’s call it—“project” of creating a meaningful life, realizing that what your life means to you is an ongoing project based on what you choose.
-I suggest that no particular meaning or purpose for living comes automatically with your birth, but certainly your life provides you with ongoing choices, and between birth and death you can (and perhaps you must) choose to live and understand anxiety and depression as useful calls to attend to your personal project of existing and being and becoming, and to direct yourself by your skills, talents, insights, imagination and desires and circumstances.
+I can help you to direct yourself by your skills, talents, insights, imagination and desires and circumstances.